 Light vehicles, heavy vehicles, buses, bicycles, large trucks, light rail/trams as well as two user classes - with different vehicle characteristics - can be allocated to different lanes, lane segments and signal phases.
 This provides a unique method for modelling of Bus Priority Lanes, Bicycle Lanes, and so on.

-SIDRA INTERSECTION is the most advanced software for roundabouts and this new version includes many new powerful model features:
+SIDRA INTERSECTION is the most advanced software for roundabouts.
+Many powerful model features have been introduced in recent versions:

 Roundabout corridors can be analysed in detail using the new network model.